Skip to content

 The Sympathetic-Parasympathetic Tug-of-War

-Your kidneys rely on the "Rest and Digest" (parasympathetic) state to perform deep filtration.
-When you are chronically stressed, the "Fight or Flight" (sympathetic) nervous system dominates.
+Your kidneys rely on the "rest and digest" (parasympathetic) state to perform deep filtration.
+When you are chronically stressed, the "fight or flight" (sympathetic) nervous system dominates.
 This creates a state of "vasoconstriction."
 During this process, the blood vessels leading to the kidneys narrow.
 This reduces the volume of blood that can be cleaned at any given time.
 By mastering stress management and kidney health, you are effectively widening these pathways.
 This shift allows the kidneys to move out of "emergency mode."
 They can then return to their natural rhythm.
 This includes both toxin removal and fluid regulation.

 3. Clinical Techniques for Stress Reduction